 Bankruptcy Facts for Most Are Really Just Myths

 I find it fascinating how much people assume about bankruptcy rather than know.
 I went through the same learning curve as well.
-When I went bankrupt in 1990 I didn’t know anything about bankruptcy other than it felt terrible and I was in a really bad spot.
+When I went bankrupt in 1990, I didn’t know anything about bankruptcy other than it felt terrible, and I was in an awful spot.

-What I didn’t realize at that time was how fundamental bankruptcy is both consumers and companies.
+What I didn’t realize at that time was how fundamental bankruptcy is for both consumers and companies.
 It’s even talked about in the U.S. Constitution.

 Bankruptcy is the single most powerful tool people can use to get a fresh start and do better moving forward.
 And regardless of what you have heard, the overwhelming number of people who filed a Chapter 7 bankruptcy never file bankruptcy again.
 They used bankruptcy as a legal tool to reorganize their debt and pick themselves up.